OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 |fireedge_sunstone_rdp|

 .. note:: To enable them on a running VM, you must follow steps 3 to 5 once you click the VM you want to have it.
+.. note:: For RDP connections to work, a service such as `XRPD <https://www.xrdp.org/>`_ is required on the VM to which you want to connect.

 Actions in RDP console
 ----------------------